Quick Quiz

 Option b – Phloem

-(a) Low speed of the wind
+(a) Low wind speed

 (b) High humidity